No. 247 Squadron RAF: The Second World War

 No. 247 Squadron was re-equipped with the Hawker Hurricane on 24 December 1940, and continued to operate by day and night.
 Due to the poor airfield conditions a detachment was sent to RAF St Eval with its better facilities.
 Even though the Hurricane was an improvement over the Gladiator, results in night interception were poor and the squadron made little impact in defending Plymouth and Exeter during the Blitz.
 After a short move to RAF Portreath, the squadron moved to RAF Predannack on 18 June 1941.
 It was from there on 7 July that the squadron's first 'kill' was made when a Junkers Ju 88 was shot down during a night raid on Falmouth.
 Various methods were adopted to improve the night fighting capability, including operating in formation with Turbinlite aircraft of 1457 Flight.
 This bizarre concept consisted of a high powered searchlight attached to the nose of a radar fitted Douglas Havoc, with the intention of illuminating the target, to enable the Hurricane to make its attack.
 There are no known instances of this being a success.
 The Hurricane was also tried with radar equipment, but soon heavier, improved performance machines like the Bristol Beaufighter replaced the aircraft in the night-fighting role.
 From September 1942 until after the war, the unit was stationed at RAF High Ercall in Shropshire, where the local parish church has a Roll of Honour to squadron members who died in the war.

 As well as continuing its night defence role the squadron was involved in early offensive "intruder" attacks against Luftwaffe aerodromes in northern France.
-When the Hawker Typhoon replaced the Hurricane, these type of operations continued in daylight.
+When the Hawker Typhoon replaced the Hurricane, these types of operations continued in daylight.
 No. 247 was involved in attacks prior to and including D-Day.
 Targets included transport systems, and weapon emplacements as well as providing close air support to ground forces.
 On 27 June 1944, the squadron moved to Coulombs in Normandy, beginning the subsequent drive through France, Belgium, the Netherlands and into Germany.
 Augmented memoirs of one of the squadron armourers for this period are recorded in Nash (2010).